hyoklee/hdf-ai/README.md

 This is a central hub for exchanging AI solutions in HDF5.
 It also hosts sample AI data / model files in HDF5.

+## How to Archive Bigdata AI-ready
+ * Save metadata with data - algorithms and their versions used, model parameters, authors, etc.
+ * Save data in hiearchy with groups.

 ## Data
 * [Cat vs. Non-Cat](https://www.floydhub.com/deeplearningai/datasets/cat-vs-noncat/1/train_catvnoncat.h5)
 * [Core ML Specification](https://apple.github.io/coremltools/coremlspecification/)